Paradigm4/finance/README.md

 ```

-### "Asof" joins
+### Inexact temporal joins

 This section illustrates combining two arrays along their time axes and
 handling cases when time coordinates don't always line up.
-The following
+A procedure is
-process looks up and fills in the last known data values as needed.
-This kind
+outlined that looks up and fills in the last known data values at the
-of past-looking fuzzy join is sometimes called an "asof" join.
+mis-aligned time points.
+This kind of past-looking fuzzy join is sometimes
-Stated differently, missing values are imputed by piecewise constant
+called an "asof" join.
+Stated differently, missing values in the combined
-interpolants as required.
+table are imputed by piecewise constant interpolants.

 SOME OF THE QUERIES IN THIS SECTION NEED COMPONENTS FROM THE PARADIGM4
 ENTERPRISE EXTENSIONS TO SCIDB.
 CONTACT info@paradigm4.com FOR MORE